janszczepanski/robot-demo/README.rst

 Run ``robot --help`` for more information about the command line usage and see `Robot Framework User Guide`_ for more details about test execution in general.

+Note: if you run the tests against the buggy server implementation, two tests will fail (and screenshot will be taken for the failed keyword, and it will be embed on the output.xml report):

+- Login Tests.Valid Login
+- Login Tests.Gherkin Login

 Using different browsers
 ------------------------